FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

  {% include _callout-important.liquid
     content=
-    "<The `.env` and `kickstart.json` files contain passwords.
-In a real application, always add these files to your `.gitignore` file and never commit secrets to version control.>"
+    "The `.env` and `kickstart.json` files contain passwords.
+In a real application, always add these files to your `.gitignore` file and never commit secrets to version control."
     %}

 ## Manually Create a Simple Lambda